91561 Health and Homeostasis 2

 Practicals

-In the biweekly laboratory-situated practical sessions, you will participate in activities involving anatomical models, charts, short experiments, and selected dissections.
+In the weekly laboratory-situated practical sessions, you will participate in activities involving anatomical models, charts, short experiments, and selected dissections.
 The structure and activities of the class are guided by the manual.
 You will have the opportunity to work collaboratively.
 You are encouraged to keep a well-prepared and complete manual as this will be the study resource you can use for your assessment tasks.

 Quizzes